-The Compensation Committee (referred to in this description as the "committee") administers the Plan.
+The committee administers the Plan.
 The committee, acting as the administrator of the Plan has, among other things, the discretionary authority to interpret the Plan, determine eligibility for and grant awards, determine the number of shares subject to any award made under the Plan, determine, modify or waive the terms and conditions of any award, prescribe forms, rules and procedures, and do all things necessary to carry out the purposes of the Plan, all subject to the provisions of and limitations in the Plan.
 All determinations of the committee made under the Plan will be conclusive and will bind all parties.
 The committee may, in its discretion, delegate to one or more individuals the day-to-day administration of the Plan and any of the functions assigned to the committee in the Plan.